The Link Between ADHD And Depression

 Medication interactions

 Treating ADHD and depression simultaneously with medication can be complicated.
-For some patients, stimulant medications can increase depression characteristics.
-Some medications, like bupropion, can potentially be used to treat both disorders.
+For some individuals, stimulant medications can increase depression characteristics.
+In addition, some medications can potentially be used to treat both disorders.
+Do not start, change, or stop a medication for ADHD without consulting a doctor.

 Suicidal thoughts or actions

 Suicidal thoughts and impulsive behaviors can be a dangerous combination.
-However, some people with ADHD and depression will likely face an increased risk.
+However, some people with ADHD and depression may face an increased risk.
 According to recent studies, children diagnosed with an attention disorder between four and six years old may have a higher risk of depression and suicidal thoughts as they age.
-While the study shows that suicide attempts were “relatively rare,” it remains a concern, and caregivers should watch for warning signs.
+While the study shows that suicide attempts were “relatively rare,” it remains a concern, and caregivers can watch for warning signs.

 Similarities and differences in the two conditions

-The traits of ADHD can often mask depression signs, making it more challenging to recognize and diagnose the disorder.
+The traits of ADHD can often mask depression signs, making recognizing and diagnosing the disorder more difficult.
 Many of the signs overlap between the two conditions.
-However, you’ll likely notice some differences too.
+However, you may notice some differences.
 People with ADHD may make impulsive choices without considering consequences, while those with depression often have trouble focusing or making decisions.
-The conflicting goals can be hard to manage.
+The conflicting goals can be challenging to manage.

 Are you experiencing ADHD and depression symptoms?